happy-max/listTodo/README.md

 ### In this application, user can:

-Add to-do list and delete them.
+Add to-do list and delete.

 Highlight as major and mark as done.